 Here's a very hastily prepared page to cover a bunch of recent updates...

 "Hey what's up with that podcast thing?" - I know I won't make anyone happy with this update but right now I'm not discussing what happened.
 There may be a right time to discuss, but it's not today.
-I don't expect it to return, sorry if that's disappointing.
+It's not going to return, sorry if that's disappointing.
 Everything is fine with me, no life-changing catastrophes or anything like that.
 The event that led to the abrupt end doesn't involve me in any way outside of "well I guess that podcast thing is done".
 I'm going to use the newly found free time to finish that Sega Genesis demo I've been slacking on and work through my backlog of Falcom games.

 Social media - I planned to make "completely quit social media" my 2019 New Year's resolution.
 Then I remembered New Year's resolutions are silly and decided to tear the bandage off all at once.
 This is completely unrelated to the podcast thing, I started deactivating accounts earlier in the year.
 The reality is I didn't enjoy social media but couldn't stop checking it for updates.
 The updates never made me happy though, usually just depressed or angry, it's a really bizarre feedback loop I can't understand.
 Each social media platform had something unique that drove me off it.
 Facebook I quit because I was tired of political posts.
 Twitter is clearly a platform optimized for trolling.
 I lost track of who owned Tumblr and what rights they reserved to content posted there.
 I may still technically have a Google+ page but I hear Google is taking care of that for me soon.
 I'm still on LinkedIn because I have to be until I retire (so forever I guess).
 Other than LinkedIn, I think it's possible none of the other sites mentioned will be around in 5 years anyway.